anderjef/Menger_Sponge_Fractal/README.md

 ### Operation

-Click the display to increase the definition of the fractal, then sit back, relax, and enjoy!
+Click the display to increase the definition of the fractal.
+Use the up and down arrow keys to scale (up and down respectively) each box in the fractal.
+Use the left and right arrow keys to respectively lower and raise the amount by which the size of children boxes (generated upon click) are shrunk by.
+Use the f and s keys to speed up and slow down the rotation rate of the fractal, respectively.
+Review the exact variable values in the console.
+Sit back, relax, and enjoy!
 Note that simulation speed decreases exponentially with the number of simulated fractal levels.

 ## Contributions